enjaku4/rabarber/README.md

 bundle install
 ```

-Generate the migration for role storage (replace `users` with your user table name if different):
+Generate the migration to store roles (replace `users` with your user table name if different):

 ```shell
 # For standard integer IDs